 Since 1997, Melina has been teaching yoga at 8 Limbs Yoga Centers in Seattle, Washington, where she Directed or Co-Directed their 200- and 500-Hour Teachers’ Training Program for over 16 years.

-Prior to moving to Oakland in December 2011, Melina has been teaching yoga full time at 8 Limbs Yoga Centers (Seattle, Washington) since 1997 and is the Co-Director of the 8 Limbs Yoga Centers 200 and 500 – Hour Teachers’ Training Program.
-In addition to leading group classes, workshops, and private sessions, Melina facilitates year-round yoga retreats in extraordinary sanctuaries around the world.
-Her continual growth as a teacher and practitioner has been influenced by studying with numerous instructors, including Dr. Robert Svoboda, Scott Blossom, Sarah Powers, Jin Sung, Gary Kraftsow, and Kathleen Hunt.
+Currently residing in Oakland California, Melina facilitates year-round yoga and Ayurveda workshops and leads retreats in extraordinary sanctuaries around the world.
+Her continual growth as a teacher and practitioner has been influenced by studying with numerous instructors, including Dr. Robert Svoboda, Scott Blossom, Jin Sung, Sarah Powers, Gary Kraftsow, and Kathleen Hunt.
 Retreats and sabbaticals are also vital to Melina’s personal practice and bring her deeper reflection and inspiration.

-Melina holds a bachelor’s degree in Nutrition from Bastyr University, where she deepened her interest in the world of whole foods nutrition.
+Melina holds a bachelor’s degree in nutrition from Bastyr University, where she deepened her interest in the world of whole foods nutrition, and is a certified Ayurvedic Health Educator from the California College of Ayurveda.
 While attending Bastyr, she found what her body, mind, and spirit had been waiting for—yoga.
 From her very first class in 1993, she have never stopped exploring the physical, mental, and spiritual practices passed down from the ancient sages.
-Yoga has been the “launching pad”—as one of her teachers Gary Kraftsow describes it—that has rocketed her into a life journey of cultivating the disciplines necessary to gain insight and wisdom necessary to be healthy, compassionate, and radiant, and then how to share those gifts with others.
+Yoga has been the “launching pad”—as her teacher Gary Kraftsow describes it—that has rocketed her into a life journey of cultivating the disciplines necessary to gain insight and wisdom integral to being healthy, compassionate, and radiant, as well as how to share those gifts with others.